dmcanteros/30-javascript-projects/README.md

-# 30-javascript-projects-challenge
+# 8-javascript-projects-challenge
-Fun mini projects to sharpen knowledge in JavaScript
+Mini projects to sharpen knowledge in JavaScript